ashish-koshy/C3B/README.md

 provide insights over time.

 ### Misalignment With Business Goals:
-The model focuses heavily on user feedback without clear alignment to business goals and strategy.
+C3B focuses heavily on user feedback without clear alignment to business goals and strategy.
 This could potentially lead to a product that users like but is not commercially viable.

 ### Resource Intensity: